 - Cold Compress: Put on a cold compress.
 This is not a treatment but more like a Band-Aid that reduces discomfort.

 - Lash Extension Removal: It's best to remove the lash extensions straight away.
 In such circumstances, make yourself available for them to come in for a complimentary removal as soon as possible.
-(Buy on Amazon)
+(See BL Cream Remover)